-Supporting development of small-scale wind turbines typical 100 kW and less.
+Supporting the development of small-scale wind turbines typical 100 kW and less

-A 2018 SAWEP status and review study indicates that there is a small local and export market for sswts.
+A 2018 SAWEP Status and Review Study indicates that there is a small local and export market for small-scale wind turbines (SSWT).

-The study recommends that several, strategic selected sswts pilot projects targeting different applications and markets segments/partners be undertaken to stimulate small-scale wind market growth in South Africa.
+The study recommends that several, strategic selected SSWT pilot projects, targeting different applications and markets segments and partners be undertaken to stimulate South Africa’s small-scale wind market growth.

-SAWEP is supporting, through the CSIR Energy Centre, Upper Blinkwater (UB) Minigrid project (comprising of 75 kWp PV and 20 kW diesel generator) to assess wind resource and integration of small-scale wind turbines and monitors impact in terms of service delivery and energy savings.
-This is done in conjunction with the Eastern Cape Department of Economic Development Environment Affairs and Tourism and Lower Saxony State, Germany who are the founders of the UB Minigrid project.
+SAWEP is together with the CSIR Energy Centre, Upper Blinkwater (UB) Minigrid project (comprising of 75 kWp PV (photo voltaic) and 20 kW diesel generator) assessing wind resources and integration of SSWT; monitoring the impact in terms of service delivery and energy savings.
+This is undertaken in conjunction with the Eastern Cape Department of Economic Development Environment Affairs and Tourism (DEDEAT) and Lower Saxony State, Germany which are the founders of the UB Minigrid project.

-SAWEP is also working with Eastern Cape Province authorities in piloting sswts at selected schools, in support of water supply for schools, biogas digester projects etc.
+SAWEP is also working with Eastern Cape Province authorities in piloting SSWT at selected schools that forms part of the support of water supply for schools, biogas digester projects etc.